 One important part of a dental check-up that many people don't know about is mouth cancer screening.
 Mouth cancer can occur in any part of the mouth, including the tongue, throat and lips.
 Like any form of cancer, early detection is vital to successful treatment.

 Mouth cancers have a higher proportion of deaths per number of cases than breast cancer, cervical cancer or skin melanoma, which are more widely known about.
 The mortality rate is 50% despite treatment, mainly because of late detection.
 However, if the condition is spotted early than there is a good chance of making a full recovery.
 Regular check-ups with your dentist are essential to spotting the early symptoms of mouth cancer.

-If you notice any of these symptoms, or anything else unusual, you should book an appointment with Hannah or your doctor straight away.
+If you notice any of these symptoms, or anything else unusual, you should book an appointment with your doctor straight away.
 Remember, early detection vastly increases your chances of making a full recovery.back to treatments

 Smoking and drinking excessive amounts of alcohol increase the risk of mouth cancer, but even if you don't smoke or drink you should still have regular mouth cancer checks, as cancer can develop from a variety of causes such as: